xpanel-cp/x-net/README.en.md

 ### Node (Agent) Installation

-Run the same installation command on the node server and select `agent` as the role when prompted.
+Run the same installation command on the node server and select the `agent` option when prompted for a role.
 Then in the panel, go to **Servers & Nodes → Register Node**; place the generated keys in `/opt/xnet/.env` on the node and restart the service:

 ```bash
 nano /opt/xnet/.env